precice/micro-manager/docs/README.md

 ![Micro Manager strategy schematic](images/docs-tooling-micro-manager-manager-solution.png)

+The Micro Manager can also compute snapshots of micro simulations given macro input parameters in an offline manner without preCICE.

 ## What can it do?

 The Micro Manager couples many micro simulations with one macro simulation.
 This includes ...